anurag248/Weather-Project/README.md

 # Weather-Project
-enter your own api key in place of "process.env.API_KEY".
+enter your own api key in place of "process.env.API_KEY" in app.js